 Procedure Teaching Cores

 Supervised workshops on many simple procedures are provided as part of core teaching.
 These include skin surgery, suturing, nail procedures, casting and splinting, joint injection/aspiration, and gynecological procedures such as IUD insertion, endometrial biopsy, and colposcopy.
 Training in circumcision procedures occurs as a part of the obstetrics rotation and with each resident’s continuity deliveries.
 Training in obstetric ultrasound is an integrated part of the Obstetrics rotation.
-There is a longitudinal elective opportunity to learn abortion procedures and management.

 During the gynecology rotation in the 2nd year, residents spend one half day at Planned Parenthood to observe options counseling and pregnancy termination services.
 It is strictly observational experience and does not involve residents in directly providing medical or procedural pregnancy terminations.
 The intent is to give residents a more comprehensive understanding of the work involved with their patients’ own decision making processes and possible terminations.
 Residents who do feel that this shadowing experience is not congruent with his/her personal beliefs and views, may opt out and are scheduled for office and teaching instead.